adamgalloway/wemo-server-go/README.md

 ## Executable Usage

-Copy or build the executable for your architecture, into the working directory used in the init script.
+Copy or build the executable (for your architecture) into the working directory used in the init script.
 Add your devices.json to the same directory or modify the init script with the path to the desired devices.json file.

 ```
 cp bin/wemo-linux-arm /home/pi/wemo/wemo